 Losing Your Job to Alcohol

 Alcoholism effects every individual body in different ways.
-However, certain commonalities like trouble concentrating, loss of coordination, mood swings, dilated pupils, sleepiness and stumbling are all signs that a coworker is much more than a casual drinker.
+However, the following are all signs that a coworker is much more than a casual drinker:

 Many experts consider the term of a high functioning alcoholic to be misleading because the odds that a person can continue this facade is highly unlikely.